RLewis11769/holbertonschool-web_back_end/0x00-ES6_basic/README.md

         - 2main.js

 ### 3-default-parameter.js
-- Modify given function to condense to one line instead of if statements for defaults
+- Modify given function to condense to one line (orig uses if statements for defaults)
     - Define default parameter values
     - Used with:
         - 3main.js

 ### 4-rest-parameter.js
 - Return number of arguments passed
-    - Use rest syntax to count number of args
+    - Use rest operator syntax to count number of args
     - Used with:
         - 4main.js